Commonly asked questions

 Q9.
 Does my child have a choice not to purchase the device?

-In FMS(S), every student who is not in a graduating level in 2021 is required to have a device for teaching and learning purposes.
 We would strongly encourage all students to purchase the standard device prescribed by the school, as the model is deemed to be the most suitable for our learning environment.
 This is also done to ensure uniformity in the use of systems and resources which would result in a smooth learning experience for all the students and teachers.

 For students who do not wish to purchase a device because they already have their own devices will have to check if the device is compatible to the school’s learning systems (for FMS(S), iPad 8th generation and above).
 These devices must also be installed with the school’s Device Management Application (DMA) software to manage the student’s access and usage.